sanjaypverma/Video-Game-Reinforcement-Learning-Taxi/README.md

 Initially, we wanted to solve a level of Geometry Dash but as a result of long training times we pivoted to a simpler and more well-documented game called "Taxi" that was available through the GYM API.
 Our new goal was to train a neural network to work through this game as efficiently as possible.

-### If you would like to run this program as easily as possible, simply run the code from Model1.py :) Otherwise, you can use the agent, environment, and main classes separately.
+# If you would like to run this program as easily as possible, simply run the code from TaxiModel.py.
+Otherwise, download the agent, environment, inputs, plotting, and main classes into one folder and run the main script.
+If you would like to make use of the load/save feature, please make sure to change the filepaths in the inputs.py files to the corresponding filepaths you'd like to save to on your own machine.

 ## Agent: